Consumer medicine information

 Mean systemic clearance (CL) following a single intravenous administration to healthy subjects ranged from 0.288 to 0.479 L/day (3.6 to 6.0 mL/day/kg) across studies.

-Mean half-life (t1/2) of guselkumab was approximately 17 days in healthy subjects and approximately 15 to 18 days in subjects with plaque psoriasis across studies.
+Mean half-life (t1/2) of guselkumab was approximately 17 days in healthy subjects and approximately 15 to 18 days in subjects with plaque psoriasis across studies, and approximately 17 days in patients with ulcerative colitis and Crohn's disease.

 Dose linearity.